Care instructions

 - Very robust and easy to care for

-- Striking grain becomes more intense over time
+- The distinctive grain pattern becomes more intense over time.

 Cherry tree: